BrandonLombard/B.S.-Computer-Science/README.md

-# B.S.-Computer-Science
+# OOAD-SNHU

-Work from my the Bachelor of Science in Computer Science With a Focus in Software Engineering program at SNHU.
+Projects from Object Oriented Analysis and Design class in SNHU